jeremejazz/nestjs-authorization-example/README.md

-# Authentication in NestJS
+# Authorization in NestJS

+>This project is currently a work in progress

 ## Description
-Example implementation of Authentication in NestJS.
+Example implementation of Authentication and Authorization in NestJS.

-For an in-depth tutorial on making this, please check this [blog post](https://jereme.me/post/nestjs-authentication-guide/).

 ## Project setup